Academics at Presentation of Mary Academy

 Role Models and Leaders

 In 6th, 7th, and 8th grade, students assume increasing responsibility and take on leadership roles in the House they are assigned to and in community service.
-They serve as admission tour guides, compete in team sports, design and publish a school newspaper, plan social events, and are “buddies” to younger students.
-(It is a delightful and frequent occurrence to see a pre-kindergarten child greet his or her 8th grade buddy with a hug.)
+They serve as admission tour guides, compete in team sports, plan social events, and are “buddies” to younger students.
+It is a delightful and frequent occurrence to see a pre-kindergarten child greet his or her 8th grade buddy with a hug.
 These opportunities help our students gain self-confidence, leadership skills, and most importantly, they learn how to become responsible and caring members of their community.